jankazil/isd-lite-data/README.md

     - period with observations
   - Loading station observations from ISDLite data files into an xarray dataset
   - Saving station observations as a netCDF file

+## Public API

+The list of modules, classes, and functions is documented in [public-api.md](docs/public-api.md).

 ## Dependencies